 These gluten-free buttercream thumbprint cookies are the perfect bite!
 Buttery shortbread cookies are rolled in pecans and topped with delicious buttercream frosting.
 This thumbprint cookie recipe is so easy to make, uses just a few ingredients, and freezes really well!
 The perfect addition to your Christmas cookie trays!

 Why You'll Love This Recipe

 I've converted the traditional cookie recipe into a gluten-free recipe and I know you'll love them too!
 They taste just as good as the originals and dare I say taste even better straight from the freezer!
-You can even make this cute version for Easter!
+You can even make this cute gluten-free Easter thumbprint recipe!

 The best part about thumbprints is that they are such a fancy looking cookie but require so few ingredients, no chilling, and are easy to make!

 I hope you enjoy this gluten-free thumbprint cookie recipe but be sure to check out some other reader favorite cookie recipes before you go!